Best daily deals

 5.0

-Editor’s note: This review was updated on April 9, 2024, to ensure the timeliness of the information within.
+Editor’s note: This review was updated on April 9, 2024, to ensure the timeliness of the information within, and again on November 28th, 2024, to add the Sony WH-CH520 as another alternative.

 Commuters will find this light and portable headset easy to use on public transport, as long as they don’t mind the lack of active noise canceling.
-Anyone who wants an affordable pair of headphones that wants to store them easily will enjoy how compact this headset is.
+Alternatively, they’re suitable for anyone who wants a compact, affordable pair of headphones.

 About this JBL Tune 510BT review: We tested the JBL Tune 510BT over a period of two weeks.
 SoundGuys purchased the unit for this review.
 The original date of publication is May 3, 2022.